syncfusion-content/xamarin.android-docs/xamarin-android/SfCircularGauge/scales.md

 layout: post
 title: Scales in Syncfusion SfCircularGauge control for Xamarin.Android
-description: Learn about scale in Syncfusion SfCircularGauge control
+description:  This section describes how to set scales and customize the scales in the SfLinearGauge control for Xamarin.Android
 platform: Xamarin.Android
 control: SfCircularGauge
 documentation: ug

 ---

-# Scales
+# Scales in SfLinearGauge

 CircularScales contain a collection of [`CircularScale`](https://help.syncfusion.com/cr/cref_files/xamarin-android/Syncfusion.SfGauge.Android~Com.Syncfusion.Gauges.SfCircularGauge.CircularScale.html) elements, which integrates labels, tick marks, and a rim to customize the basic look and feel of the circular gauge.